 Why Hospitals Sue

-- Only 5-10% of medical debt results in lawsuits
+- A relatively small fraction of medical debt results in lawsuits

 - They target amounts typically over $1,000